mantoni/glob-events.js/README.md

   for the given event.
 Matching rules are applied on the event name as described in the [glob-tree match expressions][].
 - `iterator([event][, options])`: Exposes the iterator used to retrieve all listeners, or all listeners for a given event.
+Each iterator entry has these
+  properties:
+    - `event`: The event name that was used to register the function
-Note: When using `once`, the function returned by the iterator is not the same as the registered function.
+    - `fn`: The registered function.
+Note: When using `once`, this is not the same as the registered function.
+    - `orig`: The original registered function, only available for entries that where added with `once`.
+    - `scope`: The scopr to use when invoking the function.

 ### Options